TanStack/react-charts/docs/src/pages/docs/api.md

 )
 ```

-**options.initialHeight** and **options.initialWidth** expect a number, a default value is applied for each of those, 300 and 200 respectively.
+**initialHeight** and **initialWidth** expect a number, a default value is applied for each of those, 300 and 200 respectively.
 It's important to mention that these options are available SSR onoly.
 If you'd like to have a custom height and width in the client side you may have a wrapper div that sets the width and height CSS attributes

-**options.interactionMode** expect an string wich can be "primary" or "closest".
+**interactionMode** expect an string wich can be "primary" or "closest".
 It's been using for the tooltip position.
 By default, primary is being set.

-**options.showVoronoi** expect a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.
+**showVoronoi** expect a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.

-**options.getSeriesOrder** expect a function, This option will allows you to reorder the series if you want.
+**getSeriesOrder** expect a function, this option will allows you to reorder the series if you want.

-**options.primaryCursor** and **options.secundaryCursor** take the options that configure the line/rectangle that is drawn underneath your cursor when you hover over the chart.
+**primaryCursor** and **secundaryCursor** take the options that configure the line/rectangle that is drawn underneath your cursor when you hover over the chart.
 When both are used, it produces a kind of cross-hair.
 Both are set to true by default.

 ### Curve Types